 1966- Caesar’s Palace Hotel & Casino first opened to the public.
 This was the first of the super-resort casinos, with a total theme park design and three times the space and accommodations of anything yet seen on the Vegas Strip.
 It’s success ushered in an accelerated era of building for Las Vegas casinos.

-1966 –It a moment of youthful indiscretion, John Lennon says his band the Beatles are now more popular than Jesus.
+1966 –It a moment of youthful indiscretion, John Lennon declared his band the Beatles were now more popular than Jesus.
 This flippant comment provoked a firestorm of nationwide protest among conservative elements in the US.
 Beatles albums were publicly burned in the streets.
 Lennon apologized, then followed up by saying he was being crucified over the comment.
 Paul McCartney rush up to the mike to insist that wasn't the choice of words they preferred.

 1967- Bobby Gentry released “Ode to Billy Jo”.